-During 2012, AMP foresters conducted site investigations on thirty-six logging operations.
-Upon investigation, twenty-five of these cases either displayed an on-going discharge or exhibited evidence that a discharge had recently occurred as a result of logging.
+During 2013, AMP foresters conducted site investigations on forty logging operations.
+Upon investigation, twenty-seven of these cases either displayed an on-going discharge or exhibited evidence that a discharge had recently occurred as a result of logging.
 Appropriate AMP's were prescribed and implemented to stop discharges to State waters and/or the logging operation was closed out to the satisfaction of the State.
-Six cases require further remediation during 2013.
-Eleven cases revealed no active discharge or evidence that one had recently occurred as a result of logging.
+Six cases require further remediation at the end of 2013 and remain open.
+Thirteen cases revealed no active discharge or evidence that one had recently occurred as a result of logging.